Pine Mountain (Qld)

 Pine Mountain is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Pine Mountain's dwellings were entirely houses as per the latest Census, unlike Brisbane metro which had 26.5% other dwellings.
-Home ownership in Pine Mountain was 34.2%, with mortgaged properties at 59.6% and rented ones at 6.2%.
-The median monthly mortgage repayment was $2,100, higher than Brisbane's $1,863.
-Median weekly rent in Pine Mountain was $400, compared to Brisbane's $380.
-Nationally, Pine Mountain's mortgage repayments were significantly higher than the Australian average of $1,863, while rents exceeded the national figure of $375.
+Pine Mountain's dwellings, as per the latest Census, were entirely houses with no other dwelling types.
+This contrasts with Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Pine Mountain stood at 34.2%, with mortgaged dwellings at 59.6% and rented ones at 6.2%.
+The median monthly mortgage repayment was $2,100, exceeding Brisbane metro's $1,863.
+The median weekly rent was $400, compared to Brisbane metro's $380.
+Nationally, Pine Mountain's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing